 Workout 13: 220 – Fail.
 I barely got to the gym.
 That’s how intense the pain was.
 I won’t give up anyway.

 Workout 14: 220 – Fail.
 Fuck it.
 This Earth is not fair.

 Workout 15: The doctor says I will have to take two months off due to massive inflammation in my joints.

 I will rest for three days and try again.

 Obviously, the weighted pull-up progresses slowly because it involves many small muscles.
 It’s neither a squat nor a deadlift.
 I started with 17.5kg/38lbs and needed about 10 months to reach 41kg/90 lbs.
 The biggest jumps I did were 1.5 kg/3.3lb which may seem like a feather but is about 9% of my starting weight.

 There’s nothing special about this plan other than the fact that it worked.

 It wasn’t fast, but can I really complain?

 The pull-up workout was done once a week and took about an hour.
 When you think about it, it’s a pretty good return on investment.

-A: You can definitely reach the natural potential of your lats with chin-ups, but you cannot reach the natural potential of your whole back.
-The chin-up doesn’t work the spinal erectors actively, which makes it an incomplete back movement.
+You can definitely reach the natural potential of your lats with chin-ups, but you cannot reach the natural potential of your whole back.
+The chin-up doesn’t work the spinal erectors actively.
+This makes it an incomplete back movement.